 Article 9 – Term and Termination

-9.1 This agreement shall be deemed to be valid and effective from 1/12/2015 for 1 years till 1/12/2016 and shall be renewable at mutual consent by executing a separate agreement/addendum duly signed by the authorized representatives of both the Parties.
+9.1 This agreement shall be deemed to be valid and effective from 1/12/2015 for 1 year till 1/12/2016 and shall be renewable at mutual consent by executing a separate agreement/addendum duly signed by the authorized representatives of both the Parties.

 9.2 Notwithstanding anything stated elsewhere in this agreement, if either party commits breach of any of the terms or conditions of this agreement, a written notice may be served upon the party committing such breach by the other party and in case the breach is not rectified within a period of fifteen days from the date of receipt of notice by the party committing the breach, then the party giving such notice shall be entitled to terminate this agreement with thirty days notice thereafter.